datinglibre/datinglibre/README.md

 people based on geographical location, requirements and attributes.
 The requirements and attributes can be setup not only for relationships, but also for hobbies, such as finding a tandem language partner.

 DatingLibre uses Amazon SES and S3 (or a compatible service) and can be installed and updated automatically using Ansible.
-The demo runs on two $5 virtual servers.

 ## Features